harsha2869/zapiot/README.md

 **** Guide to check Database UI ************* http://localhost:8080/h2-console

-1. Connect (Password will remain empty)
+1. Connect (Password will remain empty ; make sure JDBC url value is - jdbc:h2:mem:person
 2. Add person request must be executed first to verify records.
 3. Refer to Swagger UI for more details on requests.